weingrill/RoboTel/docs/manual.rst

 * "ENABLE" enables/disables the drive.
 * Buttons "↑" and "↓" increase and decrease the elevation.
 * Pressing the buttons "↑" and "↓" simultaneously immediately closes the brake.
+* Open the covers to ensure a balanced telescope, when activating the elevation manually.

 **WARNING** Enabling the drive will automatically open the brake for both elevation and azimuth.